Pantonym/DV300_Term1/README.md

 * A great highlight was the team working together to create a functioning application.
 * Finding solutions to the problems we faced was very rewarding, such as how to form an ingredients array to send to the crafting functionality.
 * It was very rewarding to see the project's UI change from the simplistic original design to a much more refined and complex design, making the project much more aesthetically pleasing.
+* When the crafting section finally started working and came to life, the project felt like it was finally coming together.
+* The CSS for each page was very fun to do

 <!-- Challenges -->
 <!-- Explain the challenges faced with the project and why you think you faced it or how you think you'll solve it (if not solved), or how you solved it -->
 #### Challenges
 * One of the biggest challenges faced was how to force the code to wait for the ingredient data before submitting the crafting request.
 This was solved through a Promise Async/Await loop.
 * Changes being reverted through versions was a slight problem, however the team worked together to ensure this happened as little as possible.
+* Learning angular SQL calls was a bit challenging
+* Postgres' load times.
+* The sliders on the login page are made out of minecraft bedrock, they cannot be changed in any way.

 <!-- Future Implementation -->
 ### Future Implementation